SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 Exchange 2016 uses DAGs and mailbox database copies, along with other features such as single item recovery, retention policies, and lagged database copies, to provide high availability, site resilience, and Exchange native data protection.
 The high availability platform, the Exchange Information Store and the Extensible Storage Engine (ESE), have all been enhanced to provide greater availability, easier management, and to reduce costs.
 These enhancements include:

-- **Managed availability** With managed availability, internal monitoring and recovery-oriented features are tightly integrated to help prevent failures, proactively restore services, and initiate server failovers automatically or alert administrators to take action.
+- **Managed availability**: With managed availability, internal monitoring and recovery-oriented features are tightly integrated to help prevent failures, proactively restore services, and initiate server failovers automatically or alert administrators to take action.
 The focus is on monitoring and managing the end user experience rather than just server and component uptime to help keep the service continuously available.

-- **Managed Store** See the [Managed Store](new-features.md#ManagedStore) section.
+- **Managed Store**: See the [Managed Store](new-features.md#ManagedStore) section.

-- **Support for multiple databases per disk** Exchange 2016 includes enhancements that enable you to support multiple databases (mixtures of active and passive copies) on the same disk, thereby leveraging larger disks in terms of capacity and IOPS as efficiently as possible.
+- **Support for multiple databases per disk**: Exchange 2016 includes enhancements that enable you to support multiple databases (mixtures of active and passive copies) on the same disk, thereby leveraging larger disks in terms of capacity and IOPS as efficiently as possible.

-- **Automatic reseed** Enables you to quickly restore database redundancy after disk failure.
+- **Automatic reseed**: Enables you to quickly restore database redundancy after disk failure.
 If a disk fails, the database copy stored on that disk is copied from the active database copy to a spare disk on the same server.
 If multiple database copies were stored on the failed disk, they can all be automatically re-seeded on a spare disk.
 This enables faster reseeds, as the active databases are likely to be on multiple servers and the data is copied in parallel.

-- **Automatic recovery from storage failures** This feature continues the innovation that was introduced in Exchange 2010 to allow the system to recover from failures that affect resiliency or redundancy.
+- **Automatic recovery from storage failures**: This feature continues the innovation that was introduced in Exchange 2010 to allow the system to recover from failures that affect resiliency or redundancy.
 In addition to the Exchange 2010 bugcheck behaviors, Exchange 2016 includes additional recovery behaviors for long I/O times, excessive memory consumption by  `MSExchangeRepl.exe`, and severe cases where the system is in such a bad state that threads can't be scheduled.

-- **Lagged copy enhancements** Lagged copies can now use automatic log play down to care for themselves (to a certain extent).
+- **Lagged copy enhancements**: Lagged copies can now use automatic log play down to care for themselves (to a certain extent).
 Lagged copies will automatically play down log files in a variety of situations, such as single page restore and low disk space scenarios.
 If the system detects that page patching is required for a lagged copy, the logs will be automatically replayed into the lagged copy.
 Lagged copies will also invoke this auto replay feature when a low disk space threshold has been reached, and when the lagged copy has been detected as the only available copy for a specific period of time.
-In addition, lagged copies can leverage Safety Net, making recovery or activation much easier.
-Safety Net is improved functionality in Exchange 2016 based on the transport dumpster of Exchange 2010.
+In addition, lagged copies can leverage Safety Net, making recovery or activation much easier.  *Safety Net*  is improved functionality in Exchange 2016 based on the transport dumpster of Exchange 2010.

-- **Single copy alert enhancements** The single copy alert that was introduced in Exchange 2010 is no longer a separate scheduled script.
+- **Single copy alert enhancements**: The single copy alert that was introduced in Exchange 2010 is no longer a separate scheduled script.
 It's now integrated into the managed availability components within the system and is a native function within Exchange.

-- **DAG network auto-configuration** DAGs networks can be automatically configured by the system based on configuration settings.
+- **DAG network auto-configuration**: DAGs networks can be automatically configured by the system based on configuration settings.
 In addition to manual configuration options, DAGs can also distinguish between MAPI and Replication networks and configure DAG networks automatically.

 For more information about these features, see [High Availability and Site Resilience](http://technet.microsoft.com/library/6628285e-d07c-443d-866b-be784ad1ed1e.aspx) and [Changes to high availability and site resilience over previous versions](../high-availability/ha-changes.md).

 #### Managed Store
 <a name="ManagedStore"> </a>

-In Exchange 2016, Managed Store is the name of the Information Store processes,  `Microsoft.Exchange.Store.Service.exe` and  `Microsoft.Exchange.Store.Worker.exe`.
+In Exchange 2016,  *Managed Store*  is the name of the Information Store processes,  `Microsoft.Exchange.Store.Service.exe` and  `Microsoft.Exchange.Store.Worker.exe`.
 The new Managed Store is written in C# and is tightly integrated with the Microsoft Exchange Replication service ( `MSExchangeRepl.exe`) to provide higher availability through improved resiliency.
 In addition, the Managed Store allows more granular management of resource consumption, and has improved diagnostics for faster root cause analysis.

 The Managed Store works with the Microsoft Exchange Replication service to manage mailbox databases, which continue to use the Extensible Storage Engine (ESE) database engine.
 Exchange 2016 includes significant changes to the mailbox database schema that provide many optimizations over previous versions of Exchange.
 The Microsoft Exchange Replication service is also responsible for all service availability related to Mailbox servers.
 These architectural changes enable faster database failover and better physical disk failure handling.